arpit-mathur/Bomberman-Gameproject/README.md

 This is the wall, that can be destroyed by explosion, and can get different colors in different levels, in our MultiLevelMadness.
 We made good use of the getCurrentAppearance() method to achieve this!
 Same goes for the Indestructible wall.

 #### Bomb
+Where there is weapon, there is the way, by destroying through the walls, we manage the Bomb class with the following notable attributes:  BOMB_EXPLOSION_TIME, maxConcurrentBombs, currentBombRadius, and limiting the max bomb radius to 8 with MAX_BOMB_RADIUS.
+We keep track of the bombs, with the help of incrementActiveBombs and other helper method.

+The setSensor() method, will help us solidify the bomb, after planting the bomb.
+The actual ticking timer of the bomb runs in the tick() method of the GameMap, resulting in the explosion.And to take care of the explosion, we make use of the Helper Class ExplosionSegment.

 #### Exit
 We made sure that the player is always trapped in the dungeon, but we are not that cruel, we place and exit, somewhere in the Map.
 Randomly!
 Well yeah that is a bit cruel